Owerre/Anomaly-Detection/README.md

-# Anomaly Detection of Network Intrusion
+# Anomaly Detection in Network Intrusion

+The goal of this project is to present different machine learning methods for anomaly detection.
+We have constructed three different datasets that were used to demonstrate unsupervised, semi-supervised, and supervised learning methods.

 ## Data Information

-The dataset can be found in  [dataverse.harvard.edu](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OPQMVF)
+The dataset can be downloaded from  [dataverse.harvard.edu](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OPQMVF)

 ## Dimensionality Reduction